Sondremi/Portfolio-Performance-Tracker/README.md

 # Portfolio Performance Tracker

-A program designed to give you an overview of your total return from all stocks you have invested in, not just the ones you are invested in now.
+A program designed to provide an overview of your total return across all stock investments, including past transactions, not just your current holdings.

-Keep track of your return when you buy and sell mulitple times over time.
+Keep track of your returns even when buying and selling multiple times over time.

-# How to use:
+## How to Use

-* CSV file:
+### 1. Prepare Your CSV File

+- Download your transaction history from your bank as a CSV file.
-     Name must be "transactions.csv" or edit line 15 in Konto.java.
+- The file **must** be named `transactions.csv`, or you can edit line 15 in `Konto.java` to change the filename.

-     File must be seperated by ;

-     "Verdipapir" must be ticker and not name of stock

-* Konto.java

-    Update int sorteringsKriterium to represent how you would sort oversikt.txt
+- The file **must** use `;` (semicolon) as a separator.
+- The `"Verdipapir"` field must contain the **ticker symbol**, not the full stock name.

+### 2. Configure Sorting

+- In `Konto.java`, update the `int sorteringsKriterium` variable to define how `oversikt.txt` should be sorted.